MicrosoftDocs/win32/desktop-src/winmsg/wm-seticon.md

-﻿---
+---
-Description: 'Associates a new large or small icon with a window.
-The system displays the large icon in the ALT+TAB dialog box, and the small icon in the window caption.' ms.assetid: 'c86620f2-893b-46f8-8254-1d7c4c142f37'
+Description: Associates a new large or small icon with a window.
+The system displays the large icon in the ALT+TAB dialog box, and the small icon in the window caption. ms.assetid: c86620f2-893b-46f8-8254-1d7c4c142f37
-title: 'WM\_SETICON message'
+title: WM\_SETICON message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WM\_SETICON message